By COGwriter

 Serapion's Succession

+About this time, Clement of Alexander was hiding out in Asia Minor (probably not too far from Antioch).
 Clement wrote a treatise titled "Against the Judaizers, which he dedicated to Alexander, the bishop" (see Eusebius, Church History, VI, 13) of apparently Cappadocia.
-Both Alexander and Clement of Alexandria often mixed pagan practices with their forms of Christianity.

 "Alexander, a servant and prisoner of Jesus Christ, to the blessed church of Antioch, greeting in the Lord.
 The Lord has made my bonds during the time of my imprisonment light and easy, since I learned that, by the Divine Providence, Asclepiades, who in regard to the true faith is eminently qualified, has undertaken the bishopric of your holy church at Antioch."